the-turing-way/the-turing-way/Chapter_Version_Control.md

 From [here](https://opensource.com/article/18/5/git-branching) **Creative Commons license** The main reasons for having branches are:

 - If you are creating a new feature for your project, there's a reasonable chance that adding it could break your working code.
-This would be very bad for active users of your project.
-It's better to start with a prototype, which you would want to design roughly in a different branch and see how it works, before you decide whether to add the feature to the repo's master for others to use.
+This would be very bad for active users of your project, even if the only active user is you.
+It's better to start with a prototype, which you would want to design roughly in a different branch and see how it works, before you decide whether to add the feature to the master branch.
-- Another, probably more important, reason is Git was made for collaboration.
-If everyone starts programming on top of your repo's master branch, it will cause a lot of confusion.
-Everyone has different knowledge and experience (in the programming language and/or the project); some people may write faulty/buggy code or simply the kind of code/feature you may not want in your project.
-Using branches allows you to verify contributions and select which to add to the project.
-(This assumes you are the only owner of the repo and want full control of what code is added to it.
-In real-life projects, there are multiple owners with the rights to merge code in a repo.)
+- Another, probably more important, reason is version control systems are regularly used for collaboration.
+If everyone starts programming on top of the master branch, it will cause a lot of confusion.
+Some people may write faulty/buggy code or simply the kind of code/feature others may not want in the project.
+Using branches allows you to contributions to be verified and reviewed before being added to the main project.

 -------